WaAaaAterfall/WaAaaAterfall.github.io/_pages/about.md

   more_info:

 news: false # includes a list of news items
+posts: false
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---
 Hi there!
 I'm currently a first-year Electrical and Computer Engineering Ph.D student at Duke University, working with Professor <a href='https://pearsonlab.github.io'>John Pearson</a>.